-With more than three and a half million Syrians living within its borders, Turkey hosts the highest number of refugees in the world.
-Ninety percent of Syrians in Turkey live in host communities and therefore face economic pressures to cover rent and living expenses while job and livelihoods opportunities are often limited.
-As the Syrian civil war grinds into its seventh year, Syrians in Turkey are uncertain of if and when they will be able to go home, if ever, making it essential for refugee assistance programs to foster self-reliance and social cohesion between refugees and host communities.
+With more than 3.5 million Syrians living within its borders, Turkey hosts the highest number of refugees in the world.
+Ninety percent of Syrians in Turkey live in host communities and therefore face economic pressures to cover rent and living expenses, while job and livelihoods opportunities are often limited.
+As the Syrian civil war grinds on, Syrians in Turkey are uncertain of if and when they will be able to go home, if ever, making it essential for refugee assistance programs to foster self-reliance and social cohesion between refugees and host communities.

 Turkey hosts more refugees than any other country